Hotels4Teams

 What are the closest hotels to Kino Sports Complex?

-The closest hotels to Kino Sports Complex are SpringHill Suites Tucson at the Bridges (1.59 mi), Woodspring Suites Tucson South (1.67 mi), and Days Inn by Wyndham Tucson Airport (1.94 mi).
+The closest hotel to Kino Sports Complex is SpringHill Suites Tucson at the Bridges (1.59 mi, from $340/night) — a 3-minute drive.
+Other nearby options include Woodspring Suites Tucson South (1.67 mi, from $80/night) and Days Inn by Wyndham Tucson Airport (1.94 mi, from $66/night).
+SpringHill Suites Tucson at the Bridges offers free breakfast, a pool, and a fitness center.
+Days Inn by Wyndham Tucson Airport offers free breakfast and a pool.

 Which hotels near Kino Sports Complex are good for families?